bandeep2000/foodtrucksf/README.md

 ### Running the CLI to find the truck location on the map from location id
 **python cli.py getmap [Location ID]**

-Note: you can get location id from the previous command output for the interested truck
+Note: you can get location id from the previous command for the interested truck

 ```
 Example: